Ready to bring home your new feline family member? Here’s everything you need to know to keep your new companion healthy and happy.

 ||Cat bed or box with warm blanket or towel|

-Make sure your cat is licensed as required by Broward County law, and properly identified whether your cat is an outdoor or indoor cat this applies.
+Make sure your cat is registered as required by Broward County law, and properly identified whether your cat is an outdoor or indoor cat this applies.
 A safety collar with an elastic panel will allow your cat to break loose if the collar gets caught on something.
-A pet license for an implanted microchip can help ensure that your cat is returned to you if it becomes lost or stolen.
+A Broward County Rabies Registration Tag and an implanted and registered microchip can help ensure that your cat is returned to you if it becomes lost or stolen.

 Handling Your New Pet